 Now human abilities are being usurped again by machines and self-action, and the distances are widening again.

 We are not condemned to simply recapitulate the past.

-Knowing what worked and what didn't last time could help us avoid the worst results this time.
-That's why this time we hear a lot about "basic income”And welfare state expansions to facilitate the transition.
+Knowing what worked and what didn't last time could help us avoid the worst results this time around.
+That's why this time we hear a lot about "basic income"and of welfare state expansions to facilitate the transition.